ray-project/ray/doc/source/data/working-with-pytorch.rst

 Batch inference with PyTorch
 ----------------------------

-With Ray Datasets, you can do scalable offline batch inference with PyTorch models by mapping your pre-trained model over your data.
+With Ray Datasets, you can do scalable offline batch inference with torch models by mapping a pre-trained model over your data.

-See the :ref:`Batch inference user guide <batch_inference_home>` for more details.

 .. testcode::